This post may contain affiliate links. See my privacy policy for details.

 Using Savory in cooking can sometimes be a bit of a challenge because besides using Herbs de Provence, there aren’t a lot of recipes that typically call for it.

-However, Savory helps make it a bit easier by living up to its name; you can use it in honestly any savory dish and expect some really good results.
+However, savory helps make it a bit easier by living up to its name; you can honestly use it in any savory dish and expect some excellent results.

-The only thing you need to be careful of is the fact that, like Rosemary, Savory can tend to be surprisingly overpowering if you use too much of it.
+The only thing you need to be careful of is that, like Rosemary, Savory can be surprisingly overpowering if you use too much of it.

-The best thing is to treat this herb like a finishing touch on different recipes, especially if you are planning on cooking them for a long time.
+The best approach is to treat this herb as a finishing touch on different recipes, especially if you plan on cooking them for a long time.

-If you don’t want to grow it yourself, dried Savory in those handy herb jars will keep for months or even years as long as you keep them away from moisture.
+If you don’t want to grow it yourself, dried Savory in those handy herb jars will keep for months or even years as long as they are kept away from moisture.
 This lets you sprinkle in a little bit whenever you need it.

 Other helpful articles you may enjoy: